Core business

 In business, a core item is defined as an item that is immediately responsible for the revenues and cash flows of that particular business, whereas a non-core item is of a more strategic view, intended to benefit the revenue model and cash flows of the core items.

-Therefor, one way to identify a core business function is to look at whether the primary cash flows of the business revenue model runs directly through it, or not.
+Therefore, one way to identify a core business function is to look at whether the primary cash flows of the business revenue model runs directly through it, or not.
 Core business functions are by standard immediately involved in the primary cash flows of the revenue model or models of the business, whereas non-core business functions typically are not, which means that the business can hypothetically operate without non-core business functions without impacting primary cash flows, whereas the core business functions are essential to the continuance of its primary cash flows.

-To be successful, a business needs to look for competitive advantages beyond its own operations.
-The business needs to look at the competitiveness value chain of suppliers, distributors, and customers.
-Many companies today have partnered with specific suppliers and distributors to create a superior value delivery network.
+For a business to be competitive, it may seek advantages outside of its own operations.
+This involves analyzing the value chain of suppliers, distributors, and customers.
+Some companies partner with specific suppliers and distributors to develop a value delivery network.